Governor-General

 The Governor-General's ceremonial and constitutional roles are closely related.
 The Governor-General's ceremonial duties include:

-- attending the opening of a new Parliament and making a speech about what the new government intends to do
+- attending the opening of a new Parliament and making a speech about what the new government wants to do

 - administering the oath of office to the Prime Minister, ministers, judges and other officials